yogi/fabacademy2016/w20-final.md

 Instead what if time is set by connecting to a host over USB and sending it a serial command to set the time.
 The next version could
     support a bluetooth interface.
 I like this approach better.

+### 7-Segment Single-Wire Serial Comms

+NOTE TO SELF: When setting the clock prescaler, remember to update the makefile so that the F_CPU argument takes effect.

+This caused me some problem and debugging effort today!